memiah/ansible-role-aws-cli/README.md

 You will need an Amazon AWS account, with a user and access key security credentials with permission to the specified bucket.

-It is recommended that you create a user with locked down permissions.
+By default, profiles will be defined for the root system user, if you are using another user then the user must exist on the server.

-Below is a policy named `AmazonS3CreateReadWriteAccess-<bucket-name>` that can be used to provide limited (create/list/put) access to the bucket `<bucket-name>`.
+It is recommended that you create an AWS user with locked down permissions suitable for only the operations of you require, this can be done using policies.
+Below is a policy named `AmazonS3CreateReadWriteAccess-[bucket-name]` that can be used to provide limited (create/list/put) access to the bucket `[bucket-name]`.

     {
         "Version": "2012-10-17",